DustCar/Unreal-Gaming-Programming-Notes/README.md

 _*Note: Face value, it works but depending on how many animation you include in the Blend Space, it can look very janky.
 This is a simple implementation of Animations and Gameplay that can be built upon on._

 ## Blueprints Tips and Tricks
 - For node connection management, you can add "Reroute Nodes" from the node menu when Right-Clicking.
 - To disconnect a node connection, hold **Ctrl** and **Left-Click** the wire.
 - To redirect a node connection, hold **Alt** and hold **Left-Click** on the wire, then drag to new pin.
 - If possible, you can take a large section of nodes on the BPE and turn it into a `Function` by either, highlighting the nodes, right-clicking and sending to function, or by adding a new Function by pressing the plus button next to _Functions_ on the left side of the window, and pasting the nodes into the new function.

+# Gameplay Logic/Math
+This section includes notes I have about certain gameplay logic and math that could be useful in any other engine, not just Unreal Engine.
+Some names/notes may not be exactly in other engines but an equivalence may be present.

+## Transforms
+A **Transform** is an object's _Location_, _Rotation_, and _Scale_.
+- _Location_: object's position in the (local/global) space.
+- _Rotation_: object's angle (tilt).
+- _Scale_: object's size.

+### Global vs. Local Space
+<ins>Global Space</ins>: Refers to the space in which the World is the main object and any object's transform is relative to the World itself.

+Example: A character placed in a scene would most likely have the World as its parent making its transform relative to the World, meaning it is being affected in the _Global Space_.
+Position (0,0,0) of the character would lead to the origin of the World.

+<ins>Local Space</ins>: Refers to the space in which a Component is the main object and any other object's transform is relative to that Component.

+Example: A torch with a character as its parent makes its transform relative to the character.
+The torch's transform being relative to the character, rather than the World, is the _Local Space_ that the torch resides in.
+Meaning that, if the character moves, then the torch moves with it.
+Position (0,0,0) of the torch would lead to the origin of the character, **NOT** the World.

+### Transformation
+Transformation is taking a part of the transform of an object, or all of it, and converting the space from Local to Global, and vice-versa.

+Types of transformations:
+- Position Vector Transform: transforms an object's position/location vector from local space to global space.
+- Direction Vector Transform: transforms an object's direction vector from local space to global space.
+- Rotator Transform: transforms an object's rotator from local space to global space.
+- Inverse Transform: transforms any of the objects transform properties from global space to local space.